KK Karpoš Sokoli: Beginnings

 KK Karpoš has been established on 31 December 1996.
 From the 2000–01 season the club is participating in the first league of Macedonia and the name of the well known basketball academy "Sokoli" has been added to the club's name.
 Since then the club's name is Karpoš Sokoli 2000 Skopje.

-Despite all the difficulties through the past decades, Karpoš Sokoli are, thanks to the enthusiasm and persistence of its founder Ognen Dedić, one of only few clubs that have managed to maintain continuity in senior competitions, while not neglecting the successful work with youth categories, which was club's trademark from its beginnings.
+Although the club faced difficulties through the past decade, the club managed to continue participating in senior competitions while supporting its youth teams.

 Glory days

-From the 2012–13 season the Municipality of Karpoš started to finance the basketball club and since the May 2015 it became a shareholder of the club.
-Since then, the Club has started to develop with respectable intensity.
-Every new season the club is achieving better and better results.
+From the 2012–13 season, the Municipality of Karpoš began financing the basketball club, and in May 2015, it became a shareholder.
+Since then, the club has developed at an impressive pace, achieving stronger results with each new season.

 The most successful season in club's history so far is the 2015–16 season, when the club reached the finals of Macedonian National Cup and Semi-finals of the Macedonian National Championship, after finishing as runners-up in the regular part of the season.

 For the first time in their history, Karpoš Sokoli managed to achieve the promotion to the ABA League for the 2016–17 season, which is considered to be the largest success of the club so far.

 On 19 February 2017, the club won its first national title by defeating Feni Industries in the final of the Macedonian Basketball Cup.